 To illustrate this, here’s an example by the Australian Government Department of Home Affairs8.

 Each type of good has a tariff classification or Harmonised Commodity Description and Coding System, which functions like a ‘bar code’.
 These are a set of numbers that helps customs officials identify what’s being transported without needing to physically open the package or container.

 For a wrist watch made in Singapore, a CPTPP member, that uses batteries from a non-CPTPP member like China, the non-originating components must not have the same ‘bar code’ as the wrist watch.

 Depending on the type of good, how specifically the ‘bar code’ needs to change will vary.
-The full product specific rules of origin for different types of goods can be found for textiles and other goods in the CPTPP’s legal text.
+The full product specific rules of origin for different types of goods can be found for textiles9.and other goods10in the CPTPP’s legal text.

 Here’s an infographic that helps show how these ‘bar codes’ work:

 In this wrist watch example, the tariff classification 9101 consists of tariff classification chapter 91 (clocks and watches) and a subgrouping of 01 (wrist watches, pocket-watches and other watches; with case of precious metal or of metal clad with precious metal).

 Batteries that can be used in the wristwatch have a tariff classification chapter of 85 and a subgrouping of 06.

 For wristwatches using material not originating from CPTPP member countries, its non-originating components must not have tariff chapter of 91.
 These types of rules vary with the type of product.
 The original text for wristwatches is below: